mrcavalcanti/mosaicoo/contribute/architecture/backend/package-hierarchy.md

 # Package hierarchy

-The Go package hierarchy in Grafana should be organized logically (Ben Johnson's [article](https://medium.com/@benbjohnson/standard-package-layout-7cdbc8391fc1) served as inspiration), according to the following principles:
+The Go package hierarchy in Mosaicoo should be organized logically (Ben Johnson's [article](https://medium.com/@benbjohnson/standard-package-layout-7cdbc8391fc1) served as inspiration), according to the following principles: